ba-st/Willow/docs/tutorial/Interaction-Affordances.md

 ![Rendering](images/Rendering.gif)

-Inspecting the response payload of the AJAX call yo would see something like:
+Inspecting the response payload of the AJAX call you would see something like:

 ```javascript
 $("#current-time-id12").html("<strong>16:58:33</strong>")